PsyTeachR/stat-models-v1/docs/06-linear-mixed-effects-one.md

 |multilevel      |continuous, normally distributed |`lme4::lmer()`  |linear mixed-effects model             |
 |multilevel      |count or categorical             |`lme4::glmer()` |generalized linear mixed-effects model |

+By the end of this chapter, you should:

+* understand how to replace standard ANOVA and t-test analyses with regression for data with a single random factor and continuous DV;
+* be able to perform model comparison (`anova()`) for testing effects;
+* be able to express various study designs using the R regression formula syntax.

-To decide which function to use, you need to know the type of data you're working with (continuous and normally distributed, or not) and how the data have been sampled (single-level or <a class='glossary' target='_blank' title='(or multi-level) Relating to datasets where there are multiple observations taken on the same variable on the same sampling units (usually subjects or stimuli).' href='https://psyteachr.github.io/glossary/m#multilevel'>multilevel</a>).
+To decide which of the four regression functions to use, you need to be able to answer two questions.

+1. What type of data does the dependent variable represent and how is it distributed?
+2. Is the data <a class='glossary' target='_blank' title='(or multi-level) Relating to datasets where there are multiple observations taken on the same variable on the same sampling units (usually subjects or stimuli).' href='https://psyteachr.github.io/glossary/m#multilevel'>multilevel</a> or single level?

 Arguments to these functions are highly similar across all four versions.
 We will learn about analyzing count and categorical data later in this course.
-For now, we will focus on continuous data, but many of the principles are identical.
+For now, we will focus on continuous data, but the principles will generalize to those other types of data.

 Here is a comparison chart for single-level data (data where you don't have <a class='glossary' target='_blank' title='A dataset has repeated measures if there are multiple measurements taken on the same variable for individual sampling units.' href='https://psyteachr.github.io/glossary/r#repeated-measures'>repeated-measures</a>):